MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 You can perform operations on individual work items or bulk modify several work items.

-> [!TIP]
-> From the web portal, you can multi-select several work items from a backlog or query results page and perform a bulk update using the associated feature.
+From the web portal, you can multi-select several work items from a backlog or query results page and perform a bulk update using the associated feature.
 To delete or restore several work items at the same time, see [Bulk modify work items](bulk-modify-work-items.md).

 ::: moniker-end